-In addition to his reports for Associated Press Television News, AP Radio Network and the wire service, his work has appeared in The Atlanta-Journal Constitution, The Boston Globe, The Washington Post, TIME and USA TODAY.
-It has also appeared on ABC News, Al Jazeera America, BBC World News, Inside Edition, National Public Radio, PBS NewsHour and television and and radio stations across the United States.
+In addition to his reports for APTN, AP Radio Network and the wire service, his work has appeared in The Atlanta-Journal Constitution, The Boston Globe, The New York Times, The Washington Post, TIME and USA TODAY.
+It has also appeared on ABC News, Al Jazeera, BBC World News, CBS News, Inside Edition, National Public Radio, NBC News, PBS NewsHour and television and radio stations across the United States.

+He joined The E.W.
+Scripps Company from KHOU-TV in Houston, where he covered Harris County government, Houston City Hall and NASA.
+At KHOU, Sanz contributed a wide range of enterprise, general assignment and breaking news reports, and filled in on the anchor desk.
+He covered the 2010 midterm election and the 2008 presidential election, and was part of the KHOU news team honored by the Radio Television Digital News Association with two Edward R. Murrow Awards for its coverage of wildfires in Texas.
+He was the first journalist to broadcast live from Grimes County, Texas, as wildfires threatened three counties near Houston in 2011.
+His first reports, streamed via broadband, were part of the "Texas on Fire" coverage honored by RTDNA.
 He was nominated for a Lone Star EMMY Award in 2011 for his coverage of spot news.
-He was also honored by the Texas Associated Press Broadcasters for spot news coverage and in the reporter category for his coverage of breaking news, homeland security, NASA and the earthquake in Haiti.
-In 2011, Sanz was part of the KHOU 11 News This Morning news team honored as the best morning newscast in Texas.
+He was also honored by the Texas Associated Press Broadcasters for spot news coverage and for his coverage of breaking news, homeland security, NASA and and the January 12, 2010, earthquake in Haiti.
+In 2011, Sanz was part of the KHOU 11 News This Morning team honored as the best morning newscast in Texas.
 That year, he was also nominated for the Texas Farm Bureau Excellence in Journalism award for his coverage of Brazoria and Galveston counties.

 In 2010, Sanz was nominated for a Lone Star EMMY Award for his coverage of NASA.
 He was also honored by the Texas Associated Press Broadcasters for his coverage of Harris County government.
 In 2008, he was part of the station's continuous, Lone Star EMMY and Edward R. Murrow award-winning coverage of Hurricane Ike, reporting on coastal evacuations, the storm's landfall, its impact on the Houston area and the recovery efforts.
 A year earlier, his breaking news reports for KHOU 11 News This Morning contributed to the program's Lone Star EMMY nomination for best large market morning newscast.
-While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo stations.
+While in Houston, Sanz filed reports for CBS Newspath, CBS News on LOGO, CBS Radio News, The Early Show and other Belo Corporation television stations, including WFAA-TV in Dallas.
 He also contributed reports to The Daily Wrap on the Wall Street Journal Radio Network and KROI-FM in Houston.

 In 2000, The Imagen Foundation honored his feature "Hero Street," about the small town of Silvis, Illinois, with its Best Children's Programming Award.
 In 1999, Channel One News followed him on a journey to Cuba where he traced his family's ancestry.
 Prior to joining the Channel One Network in 1998, Sanz worked in morning-drive radio.
 He anchored news headlines at WMMS-FM in Cleveland and worked as an anchor and producer at WPLL-FM in Miami.

-His career in journalism began at the Sun-Sentinel, where he reported and wrote news and feature stories for the Metro, Sports, Lifestyle and Community News sections of the newspaper.
+His career in journalism began at the Sun-Sentinel in Fort Lauderdale, Florida, where he reported and wrote news and feature stories for the metro, sports, lifestyle and community news sections of the newspaper.
 While there, he received awards for his reporting and writing and was honored as a most valuable staffer.